wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/business-process-optimization-process-advisor/includes/5-analyze-recordings-interpret-results.md

 > [!div class="mx-imgBorder"]
 > [![Screenshot of the Analyze button for the process.](../media/analyze.png)](../media/analyze.png#lightbox)

 In the following pop-up, press **Confirm**.
-Once your analysis is complete, the included recordings should switch status to "Analyzed".
+Once your analysis is complete, the included recordings should switch status to "Analyzed."
 After this occurs, press **Analytics** to view the results.

 > [!div class="mx-imgBorder"]
 > [![Screenshot of the Analytics button used to access the results.](../media/analytics.png)](../media/analytics.png#lightbox)